PHILADELPHIA REFLECTIONS

 Liberty Torch

-There are certainly limits.
-Nothing frightens a 4-year-old like a herd of 10-year-old boys racketting about, so there are segregations necessary.
-In other situations, these little kids not only can't touch, they can't see and they want to see badly.
+There are certain limits.
+Nothing frightens a 4-year-old like a herd of 10-year-old boys racketing about, so there are segregations necessary.
+In other situations, these little kids not only can't touch, but they also can't see and they want to see badly.
 And the sociology is interesting.
-The kids may well clamor to come when they hear other kids talking, but in general it is the parents who get the idea that a museum trip would be fun.
+The kids may well clamor to come when they hear other kids talking, but in general, it is the parents who get the idea that a museum trip would be fun.
 And the parents seem motivated by theories of upward mobility, of giving their child a "leg up" on the competition.
-The museum is certainly filling a need, but you have to wonder where our society is headed, if a picnic in the park is mainly a good idea if it gives junior a leg up.
+The museum is certainly filling a need, but you have to wonder where our society is headed if a picnic in the park is mainly a good idea if it gives junior a leg up.

 Meanwhile, keep tuned.
 To fill up that monstrous Memorial Hall will take publicity, and these gals sound as though they mean to have a lot of it.